juandavidvargas19/JuanDavid/index.md

 ### Timeline

 - October 2022.
-I finished the "Object programming in Java" course at coursera.
+I finished the "Object Oriented programming in Java" course at coursera.
 - October 2022.
 I enrolled into the "online diploma in Neural Networks and Deep Learning " course at UAO university.
 - September 2022.
 I finished the	"Stock Market Self-Regulator Exam Preparation" course at bvc online.
 - Septemeber 2022.
 I finished the "Comparison of Machine Learning Methods Applied to Predicting Short-Term Movements of DJIA Stocks During Quarterly Financial Reporting Periods" project.